linguisticmind/search-in-subs/README.md

               The default name for a generated EDL file.
 The default value  is 'search_results'.

-       conf_srt_secondary_ext
-              Secondary  filename  extensions for SRT files.
-The default value includes standard language codes.

-              Since there are a lot of language codes, the  default  value  is not  included in the configuration file generated with --config.
-              Instead, a template for adding to the default  array  is  gener‐ ated.

-              See  also  --edl-play-srt-secondary-ext.
-It adds values to this array temporarily from the command line.

        conf_chapter_title
               A  generated  EDL's  chapter  title.
 The value is a string with placeholders.
 See also PLACEHOLDER FORMAT.

               If set to an empty string (''), the result is equivalent to  us‐ ing  the  value of '%{text_abbr}', but with a slight performance increase.
 The default value is ''.

               The following placeholders are supported: